Close Menu

 Take your medication.
 Do what your doctor tells you to do.
 Additionally, do not quit your medication.
 Also, if you are having side effects you don’t like, then tell the doctor.
 Usually, there is another medication he or she can give you instead.

-Unfortunately, many people who apply for SSD and SSI benefits do not understand the simple fact that they need medical evidence to prove their case.
+Unfortunately, many people who apply for SSD benefits don’t understand the simple fact that they need medical evidence to prove their case.
 Instead, they think they can explain their symptoms to a judge and their explanation will win the case.
 Nothing could be further from the truth.

-The law requires the SSA judge to find medical evidence of your ADHD in your medical records.
-If the judge cannot find medical evidence of a severe illness or condition, then you will not win.
+The law requires the SSA judge to base his decision on the medical evidence of your ADHD.
+If the judge cannot find medical treatment of your ADHD, then you will not win.
 Instead, the judge will find there is no medical evidence to support your testimony.

 Many people think they can win their case without going to the doctor.
-They are wrong.
+They are also wrong.
 You cannot win without medical records to support your case.
 Even if you stop going to the doctor for a few months, it just gives the judge a reason to deny your claim.
-Get ongoing medical treatment.
-It will prove your ADHD disability.
-Find out more about the medical records you need to prove disability here.
+Get monthly medical treatment.
+It will prove your ADHD keeps you from working.
+Find out more about the medical records you need to prove the SSA should pay you benefits.

-If you have an ADHD disability, you may need to hire an attorney to help you with your Social Security case.
-In order to hire Cannon Disability, all you need to do is call or contact us.
+If you have ADHD that prevents you from working, you should hire our law firm to help you with your Social Security case.
+In order to hire us, all you need to do is call or contact us.
 We offer a free review of your casee.
 And, it doesn’t cost anything to call us.

 Better yet, it also doesn’t cost you any upfront money to hire us.
 Why?
 Because you only pay us an attorney fee if we win your case.
-This is a contingency fee.
-It means if we win your SSD case, you pay out of your back benefits.
+This means if we win your SSD and SSI case, you pay out of your back benefits.
 If you do not win, there is no attorney fee to pay.

 If there are costs in your case, then you pay those.
 But normally those costs are less than $100.
 Once we win, we are paid from your back benefit.
 But, to hire most lawyers, you have to pay upfront.
 We don’t work like that.
 You don’t have a job.
 So, the only way to pay us, is for us to win your case.
 That is our goal.
 Call and see what we can do for you.

-If you have any disabling condition, then Cannon Disability offers a free consultation.
+If you have any medical condition that prevent you from working, then Cannon Disability offers a free review of your case.
 But, what does this mean?

 Please understand, however, that giving you a free review of your case is not the same thing as hiring our law firm.
 We examine the merits of your case based upon the facts you give us.